Jet Set Willy: Music

+Music for the Atari 8-bit computer version was composed by Rob Hubbard.

 Bugs

 Upon release, the game could not be completed due to several bugs.
 Although four completely unrelated issues, they became known collectively as "The Attic Bug".
 After entering The Attic screen, various rooms would undergo corruption for all subsequent playthroughs, including all monsters disappearing from The Chapel screen, and other screens triggering a game over.
-This was caused by an error in the path of an arrow in The Attic, resulting in the sprite traveling past the end of the Spectrum's video memory and overwriting crucial game data instead.
-Initially Software Projects attempted to pass this bug off as an intentional feature to make the game more difficult, claiming that the rooms in question were filled with poison gas.
-However, they later rescinded this claim and issued a set of POKEs to correct the flaws.
+This was caused by an error in the path of an arrow in The Attic, resulting in the sprite traveling past the end of the Spectrum's video memory and overwriting crucial game data.
+Initially Software Projects attempted to pass this bug off as an intentional feature to make the game more difficult, claiming that the rooms in question were filled with poison gas, but they later rescinded this claim and issued a set of POKEs to correct the flaws.

 Despite these bugs, Ross Holman and Cameron Else won the competition that Software Projects had set for completion of Jet Set Willy and provided Software Projects with a set of bug fixes.
 Software Projects then hired Cameron Else to port both Manic Miner and Jet Set Willy to the MSX.

 Reception

 Reviewing Jet Set Willy for Your Spectrum magazine in June 1984, Sue Denham wrote that the game was "every bit as good and refreshing as the original".

-In the final issue of Your Sinclair, the ZX Spectrum version was ranked number 32 on "The Your Sinclair Official Top 100 Games of All Time", and voted number 33 on "The Your Sinclair Readers' Top 100 Games of All Time."
+In the final issue of Your Sinclair, the ZX Spectrum version was ranked number 32 on "The Your Sinclair Official Top 100 Games of All Time", and voted number 33 on "The Your Sinclair Readers' Top 100 Games of All Time".
 In 2004, the ZX Spectrum version was voted the 6th best game all of time by Retro Gamer readers in an article originally intended for a special issue of Your Sinclair bundled with Retro Gamer.

 Copy protection

 Jet Set Willy came with a form of copy protection: a card with 180 coloured codes on it was bundled with the cassette.
 Upon loading, one of the codes from the card had to be entered before the game would start.
-Although the cassette could be duplicated, a copy of the card was also needed and at the time, home colour reproduction was difficult, making Jet Set Willy harder to copy than most Spectrum games.
-However, means of circumventing the card were quickly found, and one method was published in a UK computer magazine.
+Although the cassette could be duplicated, a copy of the card was also needed and at the time, home colour reproduction was difficult, making Jet Set Willy harder to copy than most Spectrum games, but means of circumventing the card were quickly found, and one method was published in a UK computer magazine.